 Yes.
-By 2015, the program will graduate its 700th alum, making for a network of leading professionals, who are making unique contributions to business, government, and civil society.
+In 2015, the program graduated its 700th alum, making for a strong network of leading professionals, who are making unique contributions to sustainability in government, business, and non-profit organizations.
 About a third of our alumni work in each of these sectors.
 Graduates are employed in large and small organizations throughout the world, holding positions as directors of government agencies and non-governmental organizations, sustainability managers, consultants, policy analysts, environmental protection specialists, teachers, and researchers.
 For more information about our alumni and their accomplishments, please visit the alumni page.

 Do I have to do a thesis?

-A 5-credit Workshop in Applied Earth Systems Policy Analysis and Management in the spring is the equivalent of a thesis for the degree.
-The spring workshop allows students to work as consultants for clients from the government and non-profit sectors.
-These teams, working under the supervision of faculty members, write a report analyzing an actual environmental policy or management problem faced by their clients.
-Past clients have included Transparency International, National Resource Defense Council, United Nations Division of Sustainable Development, the Environmental Protection Agency, and the New York City Economic Development Corporation.
+No, a 5-credit Workshop in Applied Earth Systems Policy Analysis and Management in the spring is the equivalent of a thesis for the degree.
+The spring workshop puts student teams to work as consultants for clients in government or non-profit organizations.
+These teams, working under the supervision of faculty advisors, analyze environmental policy or management problems facing their clients and make recommendations for solving these problems.
+Clients have included the New York City Mayor’s Office of Long-Term Planning and Sustainability, Natural Resource Defense Council, United Nations Division of Sustainable Development, and the U.S. Environmental Protection Agency.
 To learn more about the spring workshop course please visit our Workshop site.